 In particular, the committee was assigned the following tasks:

-- to assess the action plan drawn up by the head of Internal Audit, and examine the periodic reports that the latter prepares based on the assessment of the system of internal control and risk management, as well as any other reports of particular relevance that are prepared by the Internal Audit function;
+- to assess the action plan drawn up by the Head of Internal Audit, and examine the periodic reports that the latter prepares on the assessment of the system of internal control and risk management, as well as any other reports of particular relevance that are prepared by the Internal Audit function;

 - to monitor the independence, adequacy, effectiveness and efficiency of the Internal Audit function;

-- to ask the Internal Audit function to carry out checks on specific operational areas, and inform the Chairman of the Board of Statutory Auditors of such requests at the time they are made;
+- to request the Internal Audit function to carry out checks on specific operational areas, and inform the Chairman of the Board of Statutory Auditors of such requests at the time they are made;

 - to provide counsel to the Board of Directors on the findings of the external auditors, presented in the letter of recommendation and in the audit report on the key issues that emerged during the audit;